brainhubeu/react-carousel/docs/examples/swipingSlides.md

-## Multiple items
+## Swiping slides
-Carousel is draggable by default.
-You can disable this option by setting draggable={false} and change its behaviour with option keepDirectionWhenDragging.
+You can change the swiping behaviour with fastSwipe plugin, and you can disable swiping by setting props draggable={false}
 ```jsx render
 <Carousel
   plugins={[